MomenGit/Robo-Tech-Training/ros_task/ros2_ws/src/README.md

 2. **Observer Pattern** - ROS2 pub/sub naturally implements this
 3. **Single Responsibility** - Each class has a clear, focused purpose
 4. **Open/Closed Principle** - Easy to extend with new smoothing strategies
-5. **Dependency Inversion** - Easy to inject the smoothing startegy into navigation
+5. **Dependency Injection** - Easy to inject the smoothing startegy into navigation

 #### Key Features